PragmaticFlow/NBomber.Docs/docs/nbomber-studio/overview.md

 <center><img src={NBomberStudioImage} width="100%" height="100%" /></center>

->

 ## Overview

-NBomber Studio - is a powerful management tool designed by NBomber for managing and interacting with NBomber load tests.
-The tool provides the following capabilities:
+NBomber Studio is a management tool for monitoring and controlling NBomber load tests.
+It provides the following capabilities:

-- Real-time data visibility - allows to monitor ongoing load tests while also analyzing historical test runs.
-Think of it as a native alternative to Grafana, specifically designed for NBomber load tests.
+- **Real-time data visibility** — monitor ongoing load tests and analyze historical test runs.
+Think of it as a native alternative to Grafana, purpose-built for NBomber load tests.

-- Running load tests in Kubernetes - enables to schedule and execute load tests in K8s. *This functionality is currently in development.*
+- **Managing, deploying, and running load tests in Kubernetes** — schedule and execute load tests in K8s directly from Studio.

 :::info
 You can use NBomber Studio together with your favorite observability platform (such as Datadog, Dynatrace, Grafana, etc.).
 NBomber supports streaming real-time metrics to multiple destinations in parallel.